austin-carnahan/neighoordhoodMap/README.md

 **********************************
 contained in: js/app.js

-The application uses seperation of concerns and knockout.js to provide a responsive experience.
+The application uses separation of concerns and knockout.js to provide a responsive experience.
 The MV* framework on the business/logic side of the app is divided into three parts: